boschmotorsport/WinDarab/wiki/XY-Plot.md

 ##### Show/Enable User Lines
 User lines are free placeable lines that are inserted into a (x,y) plot by the user.
 To show/enable user lines:
-* Press __U__
+* Press __u__
-* __Context Menu/Insert Line__
+* __Context Menu/User Lines__
 * Go to __Start_User Lines/Show__
 ![Show User Lines](images/Show&#32;User-Lines.jpg)

 ##### Add User Lines
 Adding a new user line is done by pressing Insert-key or “Insert line” from the menu.
-To add a user line, user lines must be shown.
+To add a user line, user lines must be showing.
 The inserted line is going through the (0, 0) and the cross point.
 A user line can be dragged using two small rectangles on the line.
 To add a user line:
 * Press __insert__
 * __Context Menu/Insert Line__